 - When you sign-up to the Tolkien Society’s monthly newsletter, a cookie is stored so that whenever you next load a page with the sign-up widget on it, it will not prompt you to add your email address again.

 - When those with access to the Members’ Area login (and you select “Remember Me”), a cookie is stored to remember that you are logged in.

 - When you use the Join, Donate, or Renewal pages, a cookie is used to store a unique identifier so that as you go through the different stages the web server knows that it is you.

-We also use Google Analytics to anonymously collect data on how visitors engage with the website.
+We use Google Analytics to anonymously collect data on how visitors engage with the website.
 We use this information to compile reports which help us improve our website content.
+We have also enabled the “Demographics and Interests” feature in order to help us better understand the type of people who visit and engage with our website.
+All of this data is anonymous and will not be passed to third-parties.
 To opt-out of all Google Analytics tracking across all the websites you use, click here to install a browser add-on.